THE GREAT ANNUAL WILDEBEEST MIGRATION MONTH TO MONTH TIMETABLE

 The migration is concentrated in the south-eastern Serengeti National Park, spilling over into the Ngorongoro Crater the wildebeest start to give birth

-The short-grass plains are the main feeding ground for over 1.7 million wildebeest, 800,000 zebra and many gazelle.
+The short-grass plains are the main feeding ground for over 1.7 million wildebeest, 800,000 zebra, and many gazelle.
 Predators follow close by, feeding on the newly born.
 There is plenty of food for the predators at this time.
 This is the main month for wildebeest births.
 The great herds are on the move towards the Ndutu Woodlands.
 This month is also known as the calving season.

 The commencement of long and heavy rains is the time when the fresh grass is now depleted from several months of grazing and newborn wildebeest are strong enough to move and keep up with the migration.
-Now is when the migration heads west wards towards Maswa Game reserve in search of better grazing.
+Now is when the migration heads westwards towards Maswa Game reserve in search of better grazing.

-Heaviest rainy month and the herds are in the Maswa area, with the Wildebeest being almost evenly scattered in the region, although it is not a great month to view them as the region is very wet and roads are often impassable.
+The heaviest rainy month and the herds are in the Maswa area, with the Wildebeest being almost evenly scattered in the region, although it is not a great month to view them as the region is very wet and roads are often impassable.

-Rains comes to an end and the herds start migrating northward, crossing the Grumeti River, where many wildebeest and zebra lose their lives every year, but provide a yearly feast for the huge crocodiles who wait at the popular crossing points.
+Rains come to an end and the herds start migrating northward, crossing the Grumeti River, where many wildebeest and zebra lose their lives every year but provide a yearly feast for the huge crocodiles who wait at the popular crossing points.
 This is a popular time for sighting the large cats.
 July /August All going on schedule, the migration should now be in the northern Serengeti crossing over to Kenya’s Masai Mara.

 Regarded as the best months to see the River Crossing on the Mara River from Masai Mara, offering fantastic photographic opportunities.

 The migration should now be in Kenya’s Masai Mara Nature Reserve just across the northern border from the Serengeti National Park.
 This is the best said to be the best time to visit Masai Mara.